Champions League: Haaland heroics gives Dortmund the edge against Sevilla | DW | 17.02.2021

 (Suso 7', De Jong 84' – Dahoud 19', Haaland 27', 43')

 Sevilla hadn't conceded in 728 minutes of football going into this game, making them the second best defense in Spanish football this season.
-But spearheaded by the irrepressible Erling Haaland, who now has 42 goals in 42 games for Dortmund, the German side saw off one of Spain's finest in their own backyard.
+But spearheaded by the irrepressible Erling Haaland, Borussia Dortmund saw off one of Spain's finest in their own backyard.

 Haaland had warned his teammates that they "don't stand a chance" if they bring their domestic form to Spain.
 Dortmund heeded the warning and Marco Reus, who has been somewhat outspoken about Dortmund's abject performances of late, gave a glowing assessment at full-time.